status-im/status-desktop/sqlite/README.md

 **Notes:**
 This is a experimental project to test how to use SQLCipher with Nim.
 I tried to use [c2nim](https://github.com/nim-lang/c2nim) to generate a small wrapper for SQLite using the header file generated during the SQLCipher compilation process but I wasn't successful.
 Someone please try using that software to see if it works for them

-[Tiny_SQLite](https://github.com/GULPF/tiny_sqlite/blob/master/src/tiny_sqlite/sqlite_wrapper.nim) that already provides a wrapper for SQLite.
-It assumes SQLite is dynamically linked.
-I changed it to static linking so I can use it with SQLCipher and added new functions.
+I ended up using, [Tiny_SQLite](https://github.com/GULPF/tiny_sqlite/blob/master/src/tiny_sqlite/sqlite_wrapper.nim) because it already provides a wrapper for SQLite.
+It assumes SQLite is dynamically linked so I changed it to static linking so I can use it with the compiled SQLCipher and added new functions.

 ```nim
 # In sqlite_wrapper.nim